HydraulicRobert/NotificationAPI/README.md

 ## **Database Experience Built for Speed**

-- Eliminates the need for VPNs, SSH tunnels, or third-party remote access tools—even from mobile devices.
+- Eliminates the need for additional tools to securely offer the data - even from mobile devices.
 - **Minimal performance overhead** on your primary database.

 ## **Flexible Integration**